theclarkeorbit/theclarkeorbit.github.io/content/blogs/data_sci_tech/torchlbdl.md

 ---
-title: "A little r-torch"
+title: "R, Torch, and the little book of deep learning"
 Date: 29 Apr 2024
 output:
   html_document:
     df_print: paged
 ---

-These notes are meant to impliment little examples from [Francois Fleuret's](https://fleuret.org/francois/index.html) Little Book of Deep Learning ([pdf link](https://fleuret.org/public/lbdl.pdf)) in r-torch.
+These notes are meant to implement little examples from [Francois Fleuret's](https://fleuret.org/francois/index.html) Little Book of Deep Learning ([pdf link](https://fleuret.org/public/lbdl.pdf)) in r-torch.
 I'm writing these as a fun way to dive into torch in R while surveying DL quickly.

 You'll need to have the book with you to understand these notes, but since it is available freely, that ought not to be an issue.